knkarthik01/spark-rocksdb-benchmark/README.md

 ###### Clean Up

 If you terminate Spark Jobs you had executed in previous steps, cluster would auto-terminate in 60 mins.
-If not, manually force terminate it from console and execute below CLI:
+If not, manually force terminate it from console or execute below CLI:

         aws emr terminate-clusters --cluster-ids j-3KVXXXXXXX7UG j-WJ2XXXXXX8EU